This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Read through the entire recipe before beginning.
-This mini mushroom casserole comes together quickly.
-Be sure to read through the recipe and the Ingredient Notes and gather your ingredients before starting.
+• Read through the recipe first.
+This casserole comes together quickly, so review the steps and ingredient notes before starting.

-• Depending on how salted your broth is, you may need to add additional salt to this dish.
-You can taste and add salt when you are ready to eat the casserole.
+• Adjust seasoning as needed.
+Depending on how salty your broth is, you may need to add more salt when serving.

 Frequently Asked Questions

 Yes!
-Just double the ingredients in this simple mushroom casserole and use either two 5×5 inch baking dishes or use one 6×8 inch baking dish or one 6.5×6.5 inch baking dish.
-These dishes can be found on our Store Page.
+Double the ingredients and use either two 5×5 inch baking dishes or use one 6×8 inch baking dish.

 Ways To Use Leftover Ingredients